hitokiri-mata/katacoda-courses/kubernetes-pipelines/helm/step1-install.md

 Helm is a cluster administration tool that manages _charts_ on Kubernetes.

 Helm relies on a packaging format called _charts_.
 Charts define a composition of related Kubernetes resources and values that make up a deployment solution.
-Charts are source code that can be packaged and maintained in version control.
+Charts are source code that can be packaged, versioned, and maintained in version control.
 Inside the chart are Kubernetes YAML files along with a templating language to allow contextual values to be injected into the YAMLs.

 Helm also helps you manage the complexities of dependency management.
-Charts can also include dependencies to other charts.
+Charts can include dependencies to other charts.
 Charts compliment your [infrastructure as code](https://en.wikipedia.org/wiki/Infrastructure_as_code) processes.
 Use Helm effectively with a mature container versioning pipeline.

 The Helm CLI tool deploys charts to Kubernetes.
 A server side component can accept the chart and submit the YAML declarations to Kubernetes.
 The chart is a deployable unit that can be inspected, listed, updated and removed.

+This tutorial covers version 2.x of Helm with the server side component called Tiller.
+In the upcoming version 3.x the Tiller component has been removed.

 Interact with Helm start with a command-line tool (CLI).
 Helm can be downloaded from https://github.com/kubernetes/helm/releases